expo/expo/docs/pages/development/getting-started.md

 Once you've generated new builds with EAS build or the `expo run:ios`/`expo run:android` commands, you can access the new capabilities in your app's code.

-Add the following code to your App.tsx, run `npx expo start --dev-client`, and load your JavaScript.
+Add the following code to your **App.tsx**, run `npx expo start --dev-client`, and load your JavaScript.
 Now you can convert speech to text in your app!

 <!-- prettier-ignore -->
 ```js